Cart

 Trigger points are often caused by:

-Relieving tension in the serratus posterior muscles typically involves two approaches: stretching and massage.
+Relieving tension in the serratus posterior muscles typically involves 2 approaches: massage and stretching.

 While various tools can assist, some options are more effective than others.